-Once back at the office, Gary showed Connor the ROAR connector’s functionality.
+Once back at the office, Gary showed Connor ZenGRC connector’s functionality.

 Collect Evidence YOUR Way

 Collecting evidence directly from the source is extremely valuable, but is insufficient alone.
-Connor was thrilled to see that ROAR has four ways of capturing evidence:
+Connor was thrilled to see that ZenGRC has four ways of capturing evidence: